In light of COVID-19, we've compiled a list of therapy activities for you and your child to complete from the comfort of your home.

 Occupational Therapy = Skills for the Job of Living

-Occupational Therapy (OT) provides evaluation and treatment to improve clients' fine motor skills, activities of daily living (including eating, dressing, hygiene, toileting and play activities), oral motor skills and adaptive seating needs.
-OT focuses on helping people achieve independence in all areas of their lives.
+The Occupational Therapy (OT) Clinic at Kennedy Krieger provides evaluation and treatment to improve clients' fine motor skills, activities of daily living (including eating, dressing, hygiene, toileting and play activities), oral motor skills and adaptive seating needs.

 - Provide age-appropriate and focused training to patients, their parents and other involved caregivers to meet individualized OT goals in occupational areas of play, activities of daily living, leisure and work